 First PR Alliance is made up of over 10 international PR firms with deep experience in managing trade show PR on behalf of B2B tech clients.
 Along the way, we have all seen our fair share of companies that failed to plan for their trade show media outreach, or ones that simply waited until the last minute.
 The results are almost always disappointing because they frequently miss out on valuable media coverage at a trade show attended by customers, prospects and influencers alike.
+Trade shows that are often the biggest single marketing investment many B2B tech companies make each year.
+Not maximizing brand awareness through media outreach amounts to a massive missed opportunity.
+For those B2B tech companies looking to really improve their brand buzz in 2020, you would be wise to avoid this list of the top 5 mistakes companies make with their international trade show PR.

 1. Poor or no trade show PR planning

 B2B tech companies compete head to head at trade shows for the attention of the media.
 For smaller companies that don’t have a dominant position in the industry, it’s especially hard to get a healthy share of media coverage.
 In order to win at the international trade show media game, you have to start planning as many as nine months out from the event.
 Plus, the larger your company is the more moving parts there are in the form of stakeholders, resources, and budgets.
 Smaller international tech SMBs, on the other hand, can move far more quickly and usually require far fewer resources to implement an international trade show media strategy.
 Just because you are an SMB doesn’t mean you can wait until the last minute, however.
 Just keep in mind that a trade show PR planning timeline should be tied to your slowest resource or stakeholder, which in many cases is product marketing given that product development is notoriously hard to pin down.
+The different areas of an international trade show PR plan often vary from company to company but almost always involve these kinds of stakeholders:

 • Communications